 In this article our Rozelle and Balmain chiropractors will discuss how neck pain is diagnosed.
 Your medical history and the physical examination is the most important part of your consultation and diagnosis.
 Most cases of neck pain do not require any additional testing.
-However, some rare cases may require diagnostic testing to diagnose back and neck disorders.
+However, in some cases more diagnostic investigation may be required.
 These tests may include:

 - Magnetic Resonance Imaging (MRI) scan: An MRI uses a magnet and computer to develop images of organs and structures inside the body.
 An MRI scan can pick up images of soft tissue and are useful in diagnosing disorders of the brain, spinal cord and joints.

 - X-rays: Detailed images of the bones of the spine can be developed through x-rays.
 They are also used in detecting fractures, tumours, deformities in the curve of the spine, osteoporosis (thinning of the bones), and arthritis.